Updated On November 8, 2020

-However, these same casinos can offer sports wagering apps that won’t need in-person registration.
-Once those apps are launched you will technically be able to bet on sports from anywhere inside of Colorado.
+However, these same casinos can offer sports wagering apps that don’t need in-person registration.
+Now that those apps are launched you can technically bet on sports from anywhere inside of Colorado.

 What are the Best Legal Sportsbooks in Colorado?

 At this stage, it’s too early to say for sure.
-There are a total of 33 casinos between the three towns in which sports wagering can be offered so if each one actually does go through with the regulatory process then there could be stiff competition in the Colorado sports gambling market.
+There are a total of 33 casinos between the three towns in which sports wagering can be offered.
+So if each one actually does go through with the regulatory process, then there could be stiff competition in the Colorado sports gambling market.
 So far it looks like most have.

 The first casinos to be awarded sports betting licences so far are: